Beshutaf/django-angular-boilerplate/README.md

     grunt dev

 This will start a local server and load assets without minification.
 Good for development and debugging.
 This task also watches for changes to JS, HTML and LESS files.
-LESS files are converted to cSS on change and placed in a 'build' folder which is referenced in development.
+LESS files are converted to CSS on change and placed in a 'build' folder which is referenced in development.

-Grunt's local server is set to run on port 8080 to prevent a class with Django

-To create package the front-end app for distribution run:
+To package the front-end app for distribution run:

     grunt dist

 This will, amongst other things, concat, minify and version the assets.
-It will also re-write the HTML replacing the exhaustive lst of JS files minified version
+It will also re-write the HTML replacing the exhaustive list of JS files in index.html with a minified version.

 A management command has been added that allows runserver to integrate with Grunt build/watch.
 Rather than using the